MicrosoftDocs/bing-docs/bing-docs/bing-web-search/reference/market-codes.md

 # Market and language codes used by Bing Web Search API

-The following table lists the market code values that you may use to specify the [mkt](query-parameters.md#mkt) query parameter.
+The following table lists the market code values that you set the [mkt](query-parameters.md#mkt) query parameter to.
 Bing returns content for only these markets.
 The list is subject to change.

-For a list of country codes that you may specify in the [cc](query-parameters.md#cc) query parameter, see [Country codes](#country-codes).
+For a list of country codes that you may set the [cc](query-parameters.md#cc) query parameter to, see [Country codes](#country-codes).

 |Country/Region|Language|Market code
 |-|-|-